puddyput/haskell_cheatsheet/cheatsheet.md

 ```
 #### Applicative Functor
 > This module describes a structure intermediate between a functor and a monad: it provides pure expressions and sequencing, but no binding.
 (Technically, a strong lax monoidal functor.)
+[C. A. McCann](https://stackoverflow.com/questions/3242361/haskell-how-is-pronounced)

 Functors map over general structures one at the time, but with an Applicative functor you can zip together two or more structures.
 `pure (+) <*> Just 1 <*> Just 2` gives Just 3